Whanganui Rugby Football Union: Matches

-Wanganui v Taranaki challenge of 1964
+Wanganui v Taranaki chllenge of 1964

-A 15-all draw against the powerful Taranaki side of 1964 remains the closest the men from Wanganui have ever come to winning the Ranfurly Shield.
+A 15-all draw against the powerful in Taranaki side of 1964 remains the closest the men from Wanganui have ever come to winning the Ranfurly Shield.

 Into the last minutes of the match Wanganui held a 12–11 lead and even if on paper and in the match itself they had seemed the inferior team it seemed as if they would hang on.
 Their hero was wing Colin Pierce who had kicked all of Wanganui's points from penalties to put them ahead even though Taranaki had gained tries to John McCullough and Ross Brown.

 Wanganui might well have won as the match approached the final minute but for excitement of their supporters who thinking they were part of a historic moment as Wanganui had never won the Ranfurly Shield crowded the touchline.

 A desperate Brown had dropped for goal trying to gain the winning points.
 When it had missed Pierce had dashed to the 22 and taken a quick drop out.
 In the event his hurried kick had landed among the Wanganui spectators and they gave referee John Pring and touch judge George Brightwell a dilemma for they were both unsighted by the sideline mayhem were not sure whether the ball had bounced or gone out on a full.

 Pring ruled that it had been on the full and so that last scrum of the match in what was the last set-piece took place on the Wanganui 22 and it was from there that Taranaki worked the move from which replacement wing Kerry Hurley grubber kicked ahead and won the chase as the ball bounced just a feet from touch over the Wanganui goal-line.
 And that was it: Taranaki had won 14–12.